Thouseef8800/testing-project/README.md

 ## AI/LLM Tools Acknowledgment

-GitHub Copilot was used to assist with:
+GitHub Copilot/Chatgpt was used to assist with:
-- Code scaffolding and boilerplate generation
+- Code scaffolding and formatting document
-- Test case suggestions
+- Test case suggestions for missing cases
-- Documentation writing

 All code was reviewed, modified, and validated by the team members.